build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 Now back to our regularly scheduled exploration!

-## Make those networks communicate with each other!
+## Make those networks communicate with each other

 How do machines communicate across networks?
 Well, first they need to have a router.
 Sure, docker has its own built in router, but we want to build our own.
 What is a router, but just another machine on the network.
-The router just has 2 special properties:
+A router just has 2 special properties that make it a router instead of just another machine on the network:

 * an interface on more than one network
 * the ability to forward packets that are not destined for itself to other machines